StuPro-TOSCAna/TOSCAna/docs/dev/core/retrofit-wrapper.md

 In some case you might want to block a thread, as long as the transformation is running.
 That is considered blocking in this context.

-There are two classes that the developer can choose from to interact with the transformer:
+There are two classes that the developer can choose from to interact with the server:

 - `ToscanaApi` - Provides synchronous calls for every operation supported by the REST API.
 All of these methods will return once the Response from the server has been received.